chaoss/wg-dei/focus-areas/project-and-community/project-burnout.md

 #### Data will be collected via a combination of surveys, interviews and analysis of trace date.

-The working group is gettting agreement on a set of questions that can be used to measure project burnout and more generally the well-being of open source project contributors and maintainers.
+The working group is getting agreement on a set of questions that can be used to measure project burnout and more generally the well-being of open source project contributors and maintainers.
 The questions are meant to be collected as individual scores and then reported on in aggregate.

 * On a scale of (1-x), how strongly do you agree with the following:
   * I feel pressure to complete project tasks I don’t have time to complete